Academy ›

 Operating as a direct employer (rare, not recommended for first hire)

-- Register a separate AU business entity (Pty Ltd company)
+- Register a business entity in your jurisdiction

 - Open a business bank account